Continuous-variable quantum communication: Continuous-variable quantum key distribution

-Coherent-state DM CV-QKD was implemented in~\cite{Tian2023} using 16-state constellations, reaching 49.02 Mbps and 2.11 Mbps of asymptotic collective-attack secret key rates over 25~km and 80~km optical fibers, respectively, corresponding to $67.4\%$ and $66.5\%$ of the Gaussian CV-QKD key rates in the same channels.
-A high-speed implementation operating at 10 GHz using 16, 32 and 64 coherent state constellations was reported in~\cite{Hajomer2023} over 5 and 10~km reaching about 900 and 500 Mbps.
-The experiment in~\cite{Roumestan2024} reported secret key rates of 92 and 24 Mbps over 10 and 25~km, respectively, using a probabilistically shaped 64-QAM modulation, based on the security proof of~\cite{Denys2021} and a worst-case finite-size security analysis.
-Composable security for collective attacks was achieved using a QPSK constellation over a 20~km fiber channel~\cite{Hajomer2025a} and a 3~dB free-space channel which was simulated in the lab~\cite{Jaksch2024}.
+Coherent-state DM CV QKD was implemented by~\cite{Tian2023}, who used 16-state constellations reaching 49.02 and 2.11 Mbps of asymptotic collective-attack secret key rates over 25 and 80~km optical fibers, respectively, corresponding to $67.4\%$ and $66.5\%$ of the Gaussian CV-QKD key rates in the same channels.
+A high-speed implementation operating at 10 GHz using 16, 32, and 64 coherent-state constellations was reported by~\cite{Hajomer2023} over 5 and 10~km reaching about 900 and 500 Mbps.
+The experiment by~\cite{Roumestan2024} reported secret key rates of 92 and 24 Mbps over 10 and 25~km, respectively, using a probabilistically shaped 64 QAM modulation based on the security proof of~\cite{Denys2021} and a worst-case finite-size security analysis.
+Composable security for collective attacks was achieved using a QPSK constellation over a 20~km fiber channel~\cite{Hajomer2025a} and a 3~dB free-space channel that was simulated in the lab~\cite{Jaksch2024}.

-CV-MDI-QKD was tested in~\cite{Pirandola2015} with 0.1 Kb of asymptotic secret key per relay use obtained at 4~dB loss.
-Another test of the MDI protocol was reported in~\cite{Tian2022}, reaching 0.43 and 0.19 bits per symbol over 5 and 10~km fiber links, respectively.
-An experimental implementation operating at 20 MHz achieving a secure key rate of 2.6 Mbps over a 10~km fiber link operating in the finite-size regime against collective attacks was demonstrated in~\cite{Hajomer2025}.
+CV-MDI QKD was tested by~\cite{Pirandola2015} with 0.1 Kb of asymptotic secret key per relay use obtained at 4~dB loss.
+Another test of the MDI protocol, reported by~\cite{Tian2022}, reached 0.43 and 0.19 bits per symbol over 5 and 10~km fiber links, respectively.
+An experimental implementation operating at 20 MHz achieving a secure key rate of 2.6 Mbps over a 10~km fiber link operating in the finite-size regime against collective attacks was demonstrated by~\cite{Hajomer2025}.

-Entanglement-based protocols remain on the level of proof-of-principle tests with a full-scale implementation yet to be performed.
-Entanglement-based CV-QKD was first tested in~\cite{Su2009}, reporting 83 and 3 Kbps of key, secure against asymptotic collective attacks, upon $80\%$ and $40\%$ transmittance respectively.
-Modulation was reported to improve EB CV-QKD over noisy channels, tested in~\cite{Madsen2012}, reaching $4 \cdot 10^{-3}$ bits per symbol in a highly noisy channel (where the coherent-state protocol would fail).
-Entanglement-based protocol with composable and one-sided-device independent security was tested in~\cite{Gehring2015}, reaching 0.1 bits per symbol at 0.76~dB of channel attenuation (corresponding to 2.7~km telecom fibre).
+Entanglement-based protocols remain on the level of proof-of-principle tests, with a full-scale implementation yet to be performed.
+Entanglement-based CV QKD was first tested by~\cite{Su2009}, who reported 83 and 3 Kbps of key, secure against asymptotic collective attacks, upon $80\%$ and $40\%$ transmittance respectively.
+Modulation was reported to improve EB CV QKD over noisy channels and tested by~\cite{Madsen2012}.
+It reached $4 \cdot 10^{-3}$ bits per symbol in a highly noisy channel (where the coherent-state protocol would fail).
+An entanglement-based protocol with composable and one-sided device-independent security tested by~\cite{Gehring2015} reached 0.1 bits per symbol at 0.76~dB of channel attenuation (corresponding to 2.7~km telecom fiber).